 For older children and adults, preventing an infection from GBS is the same as with other types of infections: washing your hands.

 Preventing GBS among infants depends on treatment during pregnancy.
 If your test for GBS is positive, your doctor or midwife will consider this when making plans for your baby’s delivery.
-People who are pregnant who have GBS are generally given antibiotics by intravenous (IV) while they are in labor and delivering.
+Pregnant people who have GBS are typically given intravenous (IV) antibiotics while they are in labor and delivering.
 If you have GBS, there is no benefit from taking antibiotics against GBS before going into labor.
 The bacteria grow back very quickly and your baby would not be protected.

 If something happens and you end up delivering in a facility where you didn’t expect to, it’s important that you let the staff know that you tested positive for GBS.